 While it’s nice to see people coming to read your content or even share it with their network, your focus should always be on getting “qualified” leads.

 Qualified leads are ones that matter most for sales.
 They’ve shown interest in making a purchase.

 Having a blog strategy that revolves around lead generation will help you create targeted content that brings results.

-When creating a content strategy, keep in mind this ultimate goal.
-For each section of your strategy, from content planning to creation to promotion and beyond, remember why you’re blogging in the first place.
+When creating a content strategy, keep in mind this goal.
+For each section of your strategy, from content planning to creation to promotion and beyond, remember why you’re blogging.
 This will help you stay on point with your efforts for maximum blog lead generation results.

 What are your best tactics for using your blog for lead generation?
 Use what works best for your own unique mission and audience.

 Annaliese Henwood is a freelance content writer.
 She is versatile in her writing formats and has experience achieving lead generation, SEO, and thought leadership goals.